 TA-54-33 is located in the north-central portion of Area G and consists of a dome attached to a concrete-block building (see Figure 35 in Attachment N (Figures)).
 This permitted unit is used for waste storage and potential or future waste characterization activities.
 The dome and building are located on a concrete foundation surrounded by an asphalt pad.
 The concrete foundation is 8 inches thick and overlies 6 inches of base course.
 The concrete-block building attached to the dome is approximately 40 ft long and 34 ft wide.
 The dome is 157 ft long and 50 ft wide with a peak height of 24 ft.
 A double-panel rolling door is located at the west end of the dome for vehicle access.
 A single-panel rolling door is located at the southeast end of the dome for container-handling access.
-Two personnel doors are located approximately 40 ft apart along the north wall of the dome.
-Two additional personnel doors are located in the concrete-block building; one on the west side, and one on the east side.
+Two personnel doors are located in the concrete-block building; one on the west side, and one on the east side.
 In addition, two overhead doors are located on the north side of the building to allow free movement of personnel and container-handling equipment between the building and the dome.